Michael McCorkell: Honours

 As a devout Christian, and a wholly ecumenical one, McCorkell served all sides of the community, during some of the county's toughest times, without prejudice or favour, offering support or sympathy, but never doctrine: he was genuinely and wholly non-political as Lord-Lieutenant of County Londonderry from 1975 to 2000.
 He was made High Sheriff of County Londonderry from 1961 and, like many of his ancestors before him, Deputy Lieutenant for the County of Londonderry from 1962; Justice of the Peace from 1980.
 He was awarded the TD in 1954 and bar in 1963; OBE (military) in 1964, Commander of the Order of St John of Jerusalem (CStJ; 1991), and knighted with the KCVO in 1994.

 Like his uncle, Sir Dudley McCorkell, he served on the Londonderry Port and Harbour Commissioners and as Chairman of Wm McCorkell, who operated the McCorkell Line from 1778.
 Again, following in his uncle’s footsteps, McCorkell served as a Member of the Ulster Transport Authority from 1962-1966.

 Secret IRA Meeting at the family home

 In extreme secrecy, what is now believed to have been the first meeting between the Provisional Irish Republican Army (IRA) and senior officials of the British Government took place at Ballyarnett, Colonel Sir Michael's family home, on 20 June 1972.
 The IRA was represented at that meeting by Dáithí Ó Conaill and Gerry Adams, and the British government was represented by Frank Steele, believed to be an MI6 agent, and Philip Woodfield.

-The meeting lasted four hours and the British side informed the IRA representatives that while Willie (later Viscount) Whitelaw refused to offer political status, he was prepared to suspend arrests of republicans and searches of homes.
+The meeting lasted four hours and the British side informed the IRA representatives that while William Whitelaw refused to offer political status, he was prepared to suspend arrests of republicans and searches of homes.
 Both sides then agreed to call a ten-day ceasefire.